 Want to build enthusiasm for your play or festival?
 The marketplace is saturated with bad posters.
-If you want to get your message out there, you need a poster that is a cut above the rest.
+If you want to get your message out there, you need a poster and graphics that are a cut above the rest.
 Follow these simple guidelines to distinguish yourself from the pack.

 Step 1: Determine Your Marketing Strategy.

 This is a vital first step that oddly enough often gets missed.
 It’s easy to just pick a scene or element from your event and build a poster around it, but it’s like firing arrows blindly into a pond.
 You might spear some fish, but it will be by blind luck and saturation – not actual skill.